Table of Contents

 - Types of Part-Time Jobs in Japan and Minimum Wages

-- Practical Advice on How to Get a Good Average Salary in Japan
+- How to Get a Good Average Salary in Japan

 - Cost of Living in Japan for International Students